rnawaz02/encreader/README.md

 # Encreader
 Command Line Encryption Utility based on Java and C extended from edslite.
 Repository is cloned from [edslite](https://github.com/sovworks/edslite) which is an android application and build for Linux OS.
 It allows you to decrypt files encrypted using trucrypt from a command line.

 # Build Instructions

-Clone repository and simply run
+Clone repository and simply run following code inside it

 `mvn clean package`